-Perfect Forward Secrecy (PFS) is an encryption method that enables short-term, completely private key exchanges between clients and servers: the cyber security Cone of Silence.
+Perfect Forward Secrecy (PFS) is a style of encryption—like Diffie-Hellman or ephemeral Diffie-Hellman key exchanges—that enables short-term, completely private key exchanges between clients and servers: the cyber security Cone of Silence.

 Normally, servers have special encryption keys they use to keep communication sessions private and secure.
 Whenever Cindy the Client wants to chat with Stan the Server, Cindy comes up with a secret (the "pre-master secret") and encrypts it using Stan's special key.
 They use this encrypted pre-master secret to continue encrypting the rest of their conversation.

 The only people who can decrypt what Stan and Cindy talk about are the ones who know Stan's original key, like his trusty Network team.
 The Network team is responsible for tracking down the source of any bugs that muck up Stan's system, so it's important for them to know what Stan talks about and with whom.

 Trouble is, Stan uses the same key to encrypt every pre-master secret with every client—which means if a hacker were to figure out that single encryption key (via brute force or other attack techniques), they could spy on all of Stan's conversations without anybody knowing.